DavisWiki: Community involvement

 Based on the above activity, and the interest that local politics have on daviswiki, the Davis Human Relations Commission awarded the daviswiki the Thong Hy Huynh Award for Excellence in Community Involvement.

 Viewpoint

 Davis Wiki includes long discussions on its pages regarding local politics, local elections, development, city policies and similar material.
 This is a bit counter to many wikis, which strive for a neutral point of view in all articles.
 Articles on the Davis Wiki are balanced by consolidating commentary to present an aggregate set of multiple points-of-view, intending to reflect the actual Davis community.
+While this approach allows for a more dynamic and community-driven discourse, it can sometimes lead to debates over neutrality and representation.
+The inclusion of subjective perspectives and ongoing discussions makes Davis Wiki a unique platform that blends informational content with community engagement, providing readers with a more contextualized understanding of local issues.

 Funding

 DavisWiki is part of the LocalWiki project and is financed by the LocalWiki charitable 501(c)3 organization.

 They are run advertisement-free through community donations and fundraising events.

 LocalWiki

 Some of the Davis Wiki team, including co-founders Philip Neustrom and Mike Ivanov, were working on the LocalWiki project.